 No Substantial Change from Previous Analysis: The proposed Project would consist of the annexation of 144.8 acres into the City of Chino boundaries.
-No development or construction would occur within the Annexation Area as part of the Project.
-Residential land uses are planned in the Area by the GPU (and already are allowed by the existing San Bernardino County Countywide Plan land use designations and San Bernardino County zoning district classifications that apply to the Annexation Area).
+No development would occur within the Annexation Area as part of the Project; however, residential land uses are planned in the Area by the GPU (and already are allowed by the existing San Bernardino County General Plan land use designations and zoning classifications).
 As such, the proposed Project would not directly alter the existing drainage pattern of the site or area in a manner which would result in flooding on or off site; result in runoff that would exceed the capacity of existing or planned drainage systems; or result in substantial additional sources of polluted runoff.

 According to GPU EIR Figure 4.8-1 (FEMA Floodplains), the Annexation Area is located in an area that is outside the 500-year flood plain; thus, the Annexation Area is not subject to flood hazards under existing conditions.
-Consistent with the finding of the GPU EIR, future development within the Annexation Area would be subject to the City's Standard Conditions of Approval related to drainage, which could include the following:
+Consistent with the finding of the GPU EIR, future development within the Annexation Area would be subject to the City's Standard Conditions of Approval related to drainage, which include the following: